 Do you make prints and albums?

 Yes.
-I personally craft my prints on state-of-the-art Epson large format printers.
-I use Hahnemuhle Fine Art Paper or Epson Fine Art Canvas with 100 year plus archivability.
-I proof and print these custom prints to a standard that exceeds that of any professional photo lab that I have personally worked with.
+I personally craft my prints on state-of-the-art large format printers.
+I use gloss or professional lustre paper and print these custom prints to a standard that exceeds that of any professional photo lab that I have personally worked with.
 I offer several types of albums and folios that you may purchase from me a la carte; please ask for more information if you are interested.
-Prints start at $40, silk hardcover albums start at $700, and handmade albums at $1800.
+Prints start at $40, silk hardcover albums start at $1100, and handmade albums at $2300.

 After our wedding is over, how long before we see our photographs?

-Within a few days of the wedding (except for ones that require travel), I will have posted a web gallery of 100 or so of my favourites.
-You will then receive a disc within 3 weeks of the wedding and you may take these to the lab of your choice if you would rather print them yourself.
+Within a few days of the wedding, I will have posted a web gallery of 100 or so of my favourites.
+Within 3 weeks of the wedding you will receive a link (or mailed thumbdrive upon request) to your high resolution files.
+You may take these to the lab of your choice if you would rather print them yourself.

 Do you work with an assistant?